h-havenga/jekyll/_posts/2018-01-09-useless-things-learn-during-the-day.markdown

 gmt psimage clipped_blue_marble_outfile.tif -DjCM+w20/11.1 -R -J -O -K -V >> image_map.ps
 {% endhighlight %}

-### Creating a always up to date linking to EUMETSAT products using markdown
+### Linking to most recent EUMETSAT products in markdown
 In playing around with this site I thought about make a page dedicated weather stuff, it was pretty easy to link directly to EUMETSAT products with markdown by just copying the image link like this: